Estimate Time4 min

 • The Fed has published the dot plot quarterly since 2012 as part of its drive toward transparency.

-• Currently, the dot plot suggests the fed funds rate may begin declining late this year before leveling off in 2026.
+• Currently, the dot plot suggests the fed funds rate will continue to decline in the coming year before leveling off in 2026.

-When will interest rates come down?
+What's next for interest rates?
 An important clue lies in the Federal Reserve’s dot plot.

 Fidelity Viewpoints